hayashimasa/UNet-PyTorch/README.md

 # TODO
 1. Add comments to code
-2. Add results (metrics, sample images)
-3. Include sample images for data augmentation
+2. Include sample images for data augmentation
-4. Use ResNet or other CNN architectures as encoder/decoder
+3. Use ResNet or other CNN architectures as encoder/decoder

 # Introduction